Costanza Varano: Life and education

 Varano was the first child born to Pier Gentile da Varano, lord of Camerino, and Elisabetta Malatesta.
 She was born in Camerino in 1426.
 Her father was lord of Camerino until his death in 1433, while her mother was the daughter of scholar Battista da Montefeltro Malatesta and Galeazzo Malatesta, lord of Pesaro until 1444.
 She had one known brother, Rodolfo, heir to Camerino.
 In her early years, the family lived in the Varano family palace, Palazzo Ducale, in Camerino, which rests in the heart of the Marche region.
 In 1433, Pier Gentile da Varano was executed by his brothers during a struggle to rule the city of Camerino.
 In the aftermath, her mother fled to Pesaro in 1434 with Costanza, her brother Rodolfo, and two other children, where her grandmother and grandfather lived.

 Varano's education in Latin was perhaps her most notable accomplishment.
 Battista da Montefeltro Malatesta, a scholar, active ruler in Pesaro, and pioneer of education for women helped educate Costanza.
 Varano received what would have been a fairly standard education for a boy at the time, but a unique education for a girl, exclusive to women of status.
 Like many aristocratic daughters in the 15th century, Varano came from a home where education was valued.
 Women of wealth and influence in the 15th century were expected to have some education as they were sometimes rulers of their cities and often entrusted to educate their heirs, the future rulers of their cities.
 During the 15th century, the humanist movement had taken hold of Italy, and women of affluence were able to receive an education that encouraged writing and speaking with eloquence and clarity.
 While women were a small minority in the humanist movement during their time, their contribution to the development of the Renaissance and evolution of intellectual life in modern Europe was significant.
-Like most educated women of the time, it is believed Varano failed to realize her potential within the field of humanism beyond her adolescence, when women were expected to marry and relinquish their lives of learning.
+Margaret King argues that Varano, like most educated women of the time, failed to realize her potential within the field of humanism beyond her adolescence, when women were expected to marry and relinquish their lives of learning.